1MoreTechGuy/TrueNAS-API-Scripts/README.md

 # TrueNAS API Scripts

 Scripts to connect to one or more TrueNAS instances and perform actions via the TrueNAS API.
-Check out https://api.truenas.com/v25.10/ for more information.
+This script was developed and tested against the TrueNAS API version v25.10.0.
+Refer to the documentation at https://api.truenas.com/v25.10/ for API details and compatibility notes.

 ## Dependencies